Close Cookie Popup

 The "Spookyland - Introductory Story" will be displayed on the screen when you start the Emotion World on the platform.

 However, if you prefer reading from a physical paper copy, you can find and print the Spookyland World - Introductory Story PDF.
-This will typically be located in the teacher resources or workbook section for the Spookyland World on the Hey Feelings platform.
+This will typically be located in the therapist's resources or Emotion Books section for the Spookyland World on the Hey Feelings platform.

 Let's Play!
 Launching & Starting the Game